ttys3/nvim-config/README.md

 - tpope/vim-repeat use it everyday, did not found a replacement
 - tpope/vim-unimpaired maybe I will remove this
 - tpope/vim-commentary use it everyday, essential, maybe I will replace it with a lua one later
-- bfredl/nvim-miniyank did not use too much, maybe I will remove it
 - terryma/vim-expand-region Press + to expand the visual selection and _ to shrink it.
 - phaazon/hop.nvim the lua version vim-easymotion or vim-sneak, but better
 - mg979/vim-visual-multi multi cursor plugin, essential